Construction Accident Attorneys in Lee’s Summit, MO

 - Hiring out-of-state employees.
 Construction companies will hire workers that live out of the state to avoid paying for coverage.
 However, some states have started to require companies to provide coverage for all workers, regardless of how long the employee will remain in their employment.

 Know that even if you are eligible for workers’ compensation, you can still file a personal injury lawsuit instead if that is a better option for you.
 If a defective product, like a faulty drill or a defective scaffold, caused your injuries, you can file a product liability lawsuit against the manufacturer.
-We can discuss these options with you during your free consultation.
+Our Lee's Summit workers' compensation lawyers and construction accident attorneys can discuss these options with you during your free consultation.

 Why did my company’s insurance deny my construction accident claim?